-A. The dress code is business professional (i.e., suit and tie or as close as possible).

-B. All teams must check in either in-person or online on competition day between 8:00 am - 8:30 am.

-C. Competitors may not be in the presentation rooms during first round presentations of other teams.
+- A. The dress code is business professional (i.e., suit and tie or as close as possible). - B. All teams must check in on competition day between 8:00 am 8:30 am. - C. Competitors may not be in the presentation rooms during first round presentations of other teams.